Cr. Anna Kooris/Netflix © 2024

 When could we see a second season of Pulse on Netflix?

-This will depend on how quickly Netflix renews the series and when production can get underway.
+This depends on how quickly Netflix renews the series and when production can begin.

 Filming for the first season occurred between March 25th, 2024, and July 26th, 2024.
 After filming ended, it took 8 months and 1 week before Pulse was released on Netflix.
 If renewal is confirmed and filming is underway this year, we could see Pulse return to Netflix as early as the second half of 2026.